fortunee/documentManagementSystem/README.md

 ***To CREATE a user***
 Make a POST request to `/api/users` endpoint.
 Send data with valid `username`, `email`, `password`,  `firstName` and  `lastName` attributes.
-It returns a token and a few attributes of the created client.
+It returns a token and a few attributes of the created user.

 ***To LOGIN a user***
 Make a POST request to `/api/users/login` endpoint.